oushujun/EDTA/README.md

 Find the yml file in the folder and run:

 `conda env create -f EDTA.yml`

+The default `conda env` name is `EDTA` specified by the first line of the `EDTA.yml` file.
+You may change that to different names.
+Once the conda environment is set up, you can use it to drive other versions of EDTA.
+For example, if you have the EDTA v1.9.6 installed via conda, you may `git clone` the latest version, activate the v1.9.6 conda env, then specify the path to the freshly cloned EDTA to use it.

 <details>
 <summary>Other ways to install with conda...</summary>